Compare Differences between Cornell Nurse Call Systems

 4200 Series Analog Rescue Assistance System

 The 4200 Series Analog Rescue Assistance System has received wide industry acceptance.
 With the push of a button in an Area of Rescue, a text message is sent to the lobby of the building or to 911.
-It includes the following features:
+The system includes the following:

 - Annunciator Panel: Allows for voice communication with call stations.
 Annunciator will sound an alarm and illuminate a yellow LED in the event of a wiring fault that requires service.